Pre-Physical Therapy Program Highlights

 - U.S Men’s, Women’s and Co-Recreational Club Volleyball and Soccer teams travel across Louisiana to play other college club teams.

-A bachelor’s degree in health and human performance, with a concentration in pre-physical therapy, prepares you for professional school.
+A bachelor’s degree in kinesiology, with a concentration in pre-physical therapy, prepares you for professional school.
 Courses are designed to equip you with the knowledge you need to complete certification exams in your profession.

 Programs Related to the Bachelor’s in Pre-Physical Therapy